command-tab/awesome-n64-development/README.md

 # Awesome N64 Development

-A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, and more
+A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more

 ## Contents